NyxTheMage/MyDesktop/README.md

 ![Example of prompt's colours](example.png)

-How I make my terminal look nice.
-Using Oh My Posh, blending the default JanDeDobbeleer theme with Catppuccin colours.
-I use the Catppuccin Mocha Green theme for KDE Plasma Desktop on Linux and this makes my terminal prompt match.
+How I make my terminal look nice using Oh My Posh.
+I use the Catppuccin Mocha theme for the KDE Plasma Desktop on Linux and this makes my terminal prompt match.
+I include the full Catppuccin Mocha pallette in the TOML file to make it easy to mix and match to taste.

 # Requirements